 Before joining ACS, Fredrickson served as the Director of the ACLU’s Washington Legislative Office and as General Counsel and Legal Director of NARAL Pro-Choice America.
 In addition, she served as the Chief of Staff to Senator Maria Cantwell, of Washington, and Deputy Chief of Staff to then-Senate Democratic Leader Tom Daschle, of South Dakota.
 During the Clinton Administration, she served as Special Assistant to the President for Legislative Affairs.

 Fredrickson is currently an elected member of the American Law Institute, co-chair of the National Constitution Center’s Coalition of Freedom Advisory Board, a member of If/When/How’s Advisory Board, and on the boards of American Oversight and the National Institute of Money and Politics.
 In 2015 Fredrickson was appointed a member of the Yale Les Aspin Fellowship Committee.

 Fredrickson received her J.D. from Columbia Law School with honors and her B.A. from Yale University in Russian and East European Studies summa cum laude, phi beta kappa.
 She clerked for the Hon.
 James L. Oakes of the United States Court of Appeals for the Second Circuit.

 Contributions to Law Reviews and Other Scholarly Journals

-"Fact-checking the filubuster's racial history," coverage by Roll Call, March 24, 2021, featuring Distinguished Visitor from Practice Caroline Fredrickson.
+"2 Former GC's to Serve on the President's Supreme Court Comission," coverage by Law.com, April 12, 2021, featuring Distinguished Visitor from Practice Caroline Fredrickson.